BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 This technique was shown by Mitra et al., [@mitra2014implementation] where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures.

-OpenCL programs comprise of a host side and a device side and the program progression is always the same.
+OpenCL programs comprise of a host and a device side, the program progression is always the same.
-The Host is responsible for querying the suitable platforms, vendor OpenCL runtime drivers, and establishing a context on the selected devices.
+The host is responsible for querying the suitable platforms, vendor OpenCL runtime drivers, and establishing a context on the selected devices.
 Next, the host sets up memory buffers, compiles a kernel program for each device -- the final compiled device binaries are generated for each specific device instruction set architecture (ISA).

-On the device-side, the developer code is en-queued for execution.
+On the device side, the developer code is enqueued for execution.
-Device-side code is typically small intensive sub-regions of programs and is known as the kernel.
+Device side code is typically small intensive sub-regions of programs and is known as the kernel.
 Kernel code is written in a subset of the C programming language.
-Special functions exist to determine a threads id, this can occur via getting a global index in a given dimension directly, with `get_group_id`, or determined using `get_group_id`, `get_local_size` and `get_local_id` in each dimension.
+Special functions exist to determine a thread's id, this can occur via getting a global index in a given dimension directly, with `get_group_id`, or determined using `get_group_id`, `get_local_size` and `get_local_id` in each dimension.

 The host side is then notified once the device has completed execution -- this takes the form of either the host waiting on the `clFinish` command or if the host does not the computed results yet, say for an intermediate result on which a second kernel will operate on the same data, a `clFlush` function call.
 Once all device execution has completed and the host has been notified the results are transferred back to the host from the device.
 Finally, the context established on the device is freed.

-The selection of parameters on the host side can have a large impact on performance.
+The selection of parameters surrounding how work should be partitioned -- such as how many threads to use and how many threads are in a workgroup -- can have a large impact on performance.
-One primary reason is that different accelerators benefit from different levels of parallelism -- or how many threads are executed concurrently -- for instance, GPU devices usually need a high degree of arithmetic intensive parallelism to offset the (relatively) narrow I/O pipeline, CPUs on the other hand are more general purpose and the switching of threads has a greater penalty on performance.
+One primary reason is that different accelerators benefit from different levels of parallelism, for instance, GPU devices usually need a high degree of arithmetic intensive parallelism to offset the (relatively) narrow I/O pipeline, while CPUs are general purpose and the switching of threads has a greater penalty on performance.
 The tuning of such parameters can positively impact performance, in the OpenCL setting by primarily influencing the workgroup size.
 In essence, the global work items can be viewed from the data-parallelism perspective.
 Global work indicates the number of threads or instances of a kernel to execute in total.
 Additionally, these work items can be run in teams -- denoted local work groups.
 Each local work group has a given size, and as previously mentioned can be determined on the device side, in the kernel code, with `get_local_id`.
-Incorrectly setting the number of local work groups and therefore also the size of each work group can impact on performance directly.
-Thankfully recent work shows these parameters can be automatically optimised for any accelerator architecture and is discussed in the Autotuning [Section @sec:chapter2-autotuning] further on in this chapter.
+Incorrectly setting the number of local work groups and therefore also the size of each work group can reduce performance however, recent work shows these parameters can be automatically optimised for any accelerator architecture as will be discussed in [Section @sec:chapter2-autotuning].

 The OpenCL programming framework is well-suited to such heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types.
 When combined with autotuning, an OpenCL code may exhibit good performance across varied devices. [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing]